wnkz/dcos-terraform/README.md

 ## What is this ?

-Currently, https://github.com/wnkz/dcos-terraform/tree/master/dcos-single-master deploys DCOS 1.1 early access.
+Currently, [dcos-single-master](dcos-single-master) deploys DCOS 1.1 early access.
 I plan to add / update different version as DCOS evolves.

 ## Differences with CloudFormation template